IamMaxim/vigilant-palm-tree/documents/interaction-states.md

 | ---- | ----- | ----- |
 | 💻   | ✔     | ❌    |

-In this state the user is communicating using his voice through an app (i.e. Zoom) on his device.
+In this state the user is communicating with their voice through an app (i.e. Zoom) on their device.

 ### Distraction